rawitat/gtypist_lessons/programming_quotes.typ

 I:Ed Post
 S:If you can't do it in FORTRAN, do it in assembly language.
 If you can't do it :in assembly language, it isn't worth doing.

+*:LEGACY_23
+I:John Backus
+S:I think conventional languages are for the birds.
+They're just extensions of :the von Neumann computer, and they keep our noses in the dirt of dealing with :individual words and computing addresses, and doing all kinds of silly things :like that, things that we've picked up from programming for computers; we've :built them into programming languages; we've built them into Fortran; we've :built them into PL/1; we've built them into almost every language.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU